-Note: The annotate command has been obsoleted by more modern reporting tools, including the html command. annotate will be removed in a future version.
+Note: The annotate command has been obsoleted by more modern reporting tools, including the html command.

 The annotate command produces a text annotation of your source code.
 With a -d argument specifying an output directory, each Python file becomes a text file in that directory.
 Without -d, the files are written into the same directories as the original Python files.